birdhumming/haiyang/note.md

 链接：https://www.acwing.com/activity/content/code/content/45308/
 ```

-data structure 3 is all about hash; discretization is a very special case of hash, could have just used hash; no need for discretization; no need to have special item in basic knowledge
+data structure 3 first hour is about hash; second hour 1:13:00 later is STL
+discretization is a very special case of hash, could have just used hash; no need for discretization; no need to have special item in basic knowledge

 william lin tracking - codes save his past contests
 lower_bound, upper_bound() must be on sorted vector